Fort Churchill State Historic Park

 About Buckland Station

-Built in 1870 from materials from Fort Churchill, an army base that was abandoned in 1869, Buckland Station was a Pony Express stop, a supplier for western emigrants, a boarding house and a home for the Buckland family until 1885.
-Self-guided tours allow for a glimpse of early pioneer life in Nevada and a short video outlines the history of the Station and nearby Fort Churchill.
-Located across the highway is the Orchard Day Use Area which provides access to picnic tables and charcoal grills, as well as a 2.2-mile Nature Trail that parallels the Carson River and connects Buckland Station to Fort Churchill.
+Built in 1870 using materials taken from Fort Churchill after its abandonment in 1869, Buckland Station was a Pony Express stop, a trading post, a boarding house, and a home for the Buckland family until 1884.
+Self-guided tours allow for a glimpse of early pioneer life in Nevada and a short video provides an overview of the history of Buckland Station and nearby Fort Churchill.

 FACILITIES & AMENITIES

-Picnicking/Day Use: Located directly behind Buckland Station are restrooms and picnic tables.
-Just across the highway is the Orchard Day Use Area where there are more picnic tables and charcoal grills.
+Picnicking/Day Use: Located directly behind Buckland Station are restrooms, picnic tables and a charcoal grill.
+Across the highway is the Orchard Day Use Area with additional picnic tables and charcoal grills.

-Hiking: From the Orchard Day Use Area, visitors can find the Nature Trail that follows the Carson River to Fort Churchill.
+Hiking: From the Orchard Day Use Area, visitors can access the 2.2-mile (one-way) Nature Trail which parallels the Carson River and connects Buckland Station to Fort Churchill.

-Tours: Visitors to Buckland Station can get a glimpse of early pioneer life in Nevada on a self-guided tour through the front of the building.
-There is a short video outlining the history of Fort Churchill and Buckland Station.
+Tours: Visitors to Buckland Station can get a glimpse of early pioneer life in Nevada on a self-guided tour of the ground floor of the historic home.
+There is a short video that provides an overview of the history of Buckland Station and Fort Churchill.

-Programs: Information about program scheduling may be obtained from either park staff or kiosks.
-Upon request, special presentations can be arranged for groups.
+Programs: Information about program schedules may be obtained from park staff or found in kiosks.
+Group tours or programs may be available upon request.